SDA-SE/cluster-image-scanner/docs/user/scans/known-vulnerabilities.md

-# Known Vulnerabilities via OWASP Dependency Check
+# Known Vulnerabilities via OWASP Dependency Track

 ## Relevance
 Services and artifacts often rely on external dependencies for all sorts of reasons.
 These dependencies may have known vulnerabilities.